Universal chaotic dynamics from Krylov space: Krylov complexity and chaos at late times

-which exhibits a ramp with nonzero coefficients $c_0$ and $c_1$ before a common plateau time $2L$.
+In \eqref{RampFirstLook3}, we replace $\psi(E_1)\psi(E_2)\to\psi(E)^2$ by considering the that the sine kernel behaves as a narrow peak at $s=0$ with width $1/L$ and the polynomial $\psi(E)$ with low degree $n$ is relatively smooth compared with the sine kernel if $n\ll L$ and then the energy difference $s$ in $\psi(E_1)\psi(E_2)$ is negligible.
+When $\beta=0$, the prefactor in \eqref{RampFirstLook4} is reduced to $1$ because of \eqref{Orthogonal}.
+So, at $\beta=0$, the connected part of the transition probability exhibits a ramp-to-plateau behavior, with the ramp $t/(2L^2)$, the plateau values $1/L$, and the plateau time $2L$, which approximately matches the numerical result for small $n$ in Fig.~\ref{fig:SPsGUETFD}.
 In App.~\ref{sec:GeneralRamp}, we show that the transition probability in a general Gaussian ensemble also exhibits a ramp.
+As we will show in Sec.~\ref{sec:nonChaotic}, the transition probability in a non-chaotic system have short ramp regions and different plateau times.
+So, the above ramp-to-plateau behavior characterizes the chaos in the Krylov space.

-Note however that in \eqref{RampFirstLook}, we neglected two effects: \begin{itemize} \item When $\psi(E)$ is a $n$-degree polynomial with $n\lesssim L$, the high-order derivative in \eqref{RampFirstLook} will be sensitive to the behavior of the generating function \eqref{GeneratingFunction} in the domain of $\abs{t_{1,2}}\sim t$ and the plateau time is also affected. \item The polynomial $\psi_n(E)$ is determined by the Lanczos coefficients, which are in principle determined by the spectrum $\ke{E_p}$ in a complicated way.
-The statistical correlation between the two polynomials and the two spectral density could make other contributions to the connected part of transition probability. \end{itemize} We will take the first effect into account in \eqref{RampPlateauContinuum} later in Sec.~\ref{sec:ChaosBasis} .
+Note however that in \eqref{RampFirstLook}, we neglected two effects: \begin{itemize} \item When $\psi(E)$ is a $n$-degree polynomial with $n\lesssim L$, the high-frequency oscillation prevent us from neglecting the energy different $s$ in $\psi(E_1)\psi(E_2)$. \item When the given polynomial $\psi(E)$ is taken as the polynomial $\psi_n(E)$ determined by the Lanczos coefficients, which are in principle determined by the spectrum $\ke{E_p}$ in a complicated way.
+The statistical correlation between the two polynomials and the two spectral density could also contribute to the connected part of the transition probability. \end{itemize}

+The first effect will leads to a $n$-dependent time shifting in the transition probability such that the ramp does not start from zero for finite $n$, as given in \eqref{RampPlateauContinuum} in App.~\ref{sec:ChaosBasis}.